vrahli/NuprlInCoq/README.md

 MAKEFILE
 ========

 To generate a Makefile, run `create_makefile.sh`.
 This script requires bash v4.
 It will generate a Makefile for `rules.v` and its dependencies.
-Re-run `create_makefile.sh` everytime you pull to update the Makefile in case new files have been committed.
+Re-run `create_makefile.sh` everytime you pull to update the Makefile in case new files have been committed, or files have been moved around.

 Then run "make" (or alternatively if your machine has multiple cores, run make -j n, where n is the number of cores you want to use) to